ConEmu/ConEmu.github.io/en/VimXterm.md

-<h2 id="Vim-scrolling-using-mouse-Wheel"> How to enable Vim scrolling using mouse Wheel in ConEmu </h2>
+## How to enable Vim scrolling using mouse Wheel in ConEmu <a id="Vim-scrolling-using-mouse-Wheel"/>

 When ConEmu emulates xterm it translates mouse wheel to the following sequences: